pete-the-programmer/FCards/_chapters/ch5-functions.md

 {% include_relative src/ch5.pickup.fs %}

 """
-Note that we can be more specific about the types of the function's inputs by wrapping the input label in round brackets and using a colon.
+Note that we can be more specific about the types of the function's inputs as `(label: type)`.
+If we don't do this the compiler tries to figure it out.
+Most of the time the compiler's pretty good at that.
 """
 ```